Quantifying Environmental Impact

 A PCR can look at the entire life cycle of a product or it can focus on certain portions of the life cycle.

-The PCR for cement offers a “cradle-to-gate” overview, which considers the manufacturing process but does not include how the material affects the environment beyond the production plant.
+The PCR for cement offers a “cradle-to-gate” scope, which considers the manufacturing process but does not include how the material affects the environment beyond the production plant.
 As PCRs evolve and more information is known, it may be possible to include impacts beyond the manufacturing process.

 Lifecycle Quantification